 Outbound Nodes

-An Outbound Node defines the configuration for the internal target to which the USP Server connects.
-It includes the following elements:
+An Outbound Node defines the connection configuration for the internal target system that the USP Server connects to when forwarding traffic.
+It includes several key settings that control how outbound connections are established, authenticated, and secured:

-- The hostname and port of the internal target.
+- The Hostname and Port specify the address of the internal target system.

 Before You Begin